Balance of Terror: Plot

 Enterprise's only fatality is Lt.
 Tomlinson.
 Kirk goes to the chapel to offer comfort to a grieving Ensign Martine.

 Production

-The Star Trek Compendium stated the episode was essentially a science fiction version of the submarine film The Enemy Below, depicting a cat-and-mouse game between the Enterprise as the American destroyer against a Romulan vessel as the U-boat.
+The Star Trek Compendium stated the episode was essentially a science fiction version of the submarine film The Enemy Below, depicting a cat-and-mouse game between the Enterprise as the American destroyer against a Romulan vessel as the German U-boat.

 Director Vincent McEveety had seen the 1957 film The Enemy Below but only noticed the similarities between its plot and this episode later.
 He admitted "Obviously, it's the same story."

+The business of the Romulan Commander launching the body of the Centurion out the disposal tube in an attempt to convince Captain Kirk his Warbird has been destroyed is taken from the 1958 war movie Run Silent, Run Deep where Captain Richardson of the USS Nerka (Clark Gable) uses the same tactic for the same purpose.

 The soundtrack cue "In the Chapel", played during the opening scene of the wedding ceremony, is an instrumental medley of the 19th century English song "Long, Long Ago" by Thomas Haynes Bayly and the "Bridal Chorus" by Richard Wagner.